Subash-A-A/three-js-Icosahedron-/README.md

 # three-js-Icosahedron-
-A simple Icosahedron using three js
+A simple 3D scene with an Icosahedron using three js